Last Updated on

 Vitamin D Rich Foods

-Food is the main source of minerals, vitamins, proteins etc. for a growing child.
+Food is the main source of minerals, vitamins, proteins, and other essential nutrients for a growing child.
 Hence a balanced diet with proper vitamins and minerals is very important to keep any health-risk away.
-An indicative list of Vitamin D rich foods is given below.
+If you’re searching for some Vitamin-D rich foods to include in your diet, here are your options:

 - Egg yolk